Banded Dumbbell Bench Press (How-To & Benefits)

 Our content is meticulously researched and reviewed by an expert team of fact checkers and medical professionals.
 They ensure accuracy, relevance, and timeliness using the latest reputable sources, which are cited within the text and listed at the end of the article.
 Before publication and upon significant updates, we confirm factual accuracy, committed to providing readers with well-informed content.
 Learn more.

-As a certified strength and fitness coach, I often recommend that bodybuilders use more resistance bands for different exercises.
+As a certified personal trainer, I often recommend that bodybuilders use more resistance bands for different exercises.

 And the one that usually raises eyebrows and questions is the banded dumbbell bench press.